jasonviipers/jasonviipers/README.md

 <br />
 <!-- [Jason Michel YT](https://chatr.fr/), -->
-I'm a passionate self-taught full stack web developer and a freelance software engineer from France.
+I'm a passionate self-taught d and a freelance software engineer from France.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I am also an open-source enthusiast and maintainer.
 Furthermore, I learned a lot from the open-source community, and I love how collaboration and knowledge sharing happened through open-source.